The Eagle (1925 film): Reception

-Valentino's last few films had not been particularly well received, but The Eagle proved a strong comeback for him, gaining good reviews from the critics and a success at the box-office – although it was not as successful as his next movie, Son of the Sheik.
+Valentino's last few films had not been particularly well received, but The Eagle proved a strong comeback for him, gaining good reviews from the critics and a success at the box office.

+In a review for Midweek Pictorial, Herbert Cooker wrote: "Rather than the tempestuous lover, the smoldering volcano of flesh and blood, there is a mischievous Valentino, suave and smiling. … In spite of the limitation to the story, Rudolph Valentino does exceedingly fine work and is welcome to the screen after far too long an absence.
+He handles hos subtle moments pleasantly, and his one fiery spurt is magnificently done."

 The Eagle is remembered for its extended tracking shot of the food-laden table in the banquet scene.